-After the sinking of the Scandise Rose, a harrowing search, 2 survivors and an aftermath of anguish
+After the sinking of the Scandies Rose, a harrowing search, 2 survivors and an aftermath of anguish

 Daily said his friend Brock Rainey was a Marine vet who loved motorcycles and was always willing to reach out to others to lend a hand.
 He had fished crab for years off Alaska, and in his Monday text messages, expressed no concern about the upcoming voyage to start harvesting cod and crab in the Bering Sea.

-“When I sent a note that said I love you, he sent me back a thumbs up,”said Daily, in an interview from his home in Maui, Hawaii.
+“When I sent a note that said I love you, he sent me back a thumbs up,” Daily said in an interview from his home in Maui.

 Rousseau-Gano lived in the Silverdale area.
 He had a “wild and free personality,” read a statement from his family.
 “He had a huge heart and was a bright light for so many.”

-Rousseau-Gano’s fishing career included two seasons — 2018 and 2019 — working out of Westport, Washington, harvesting Dungeness aboard the Robin Blue.
+Rousseau-Gano’s fishing career included two seasons — 2018 and 2019 — working out of Westport, harvesting Dungeness aboard the Robin Blue.

 “He really loved the lifestyle.
 He would work real hard, save up his money and then go travel,” said Zed Blue, the boat’s owner and skipper.
 “He was my main guy.”